darrylbalderas/darrylbalderas.github.io/content/about/index.md

 date = 2024-02-04T13:58:01-08:00
 draft = false
 +++
+# About

-## Hello, I'm  Darryl Balderas
+Hello, I'm  Darryl Balderas!

 As a Software Engineer, I love the ability to design systems and tools that help me achieve a kaizen way of life.

-## Goals for the year
+## Goals for 2025

-- Build and share
-- Setup my development environment for easier idea generation and project creation
+1. Build more
-- Write more
+2. Write more
+3. Attend more conferences.
+Will report back in this blog about the learnings I had at the "conferences" I plan to attended.

 ## Interests

 ### Technical

+#### Cloud and Orchestration

 - Kubernetes
+- AWS
+- GCP

+#### Programming languages

 - Python
-- AWS
 - Golang
-- Django
-- Flutter

-### Personal

-- Philosophy
-- Basketball
-- Swimming
-- Running
-- Finding GIFs that match my message

 ## Let's Connect

-I'm always open to new opportunities and collaborations.
+Always open to new opportunities and collaborations.
 If you have a project in mind or want to say hello, feel free to connect via [LinkedIn](https://www.linkedin.com/in/darrylbalderas/).

-## Thank You for Visiting!
+## Thank You for Visiting

 Thank you for exploring my portfolio.
 I’m excited about the potential for collaborations.
 Let’s create something unique together!